Choosing between an impact driver and a cordless drill is a difficult question for both DIYers and professional handymen.

 - 2AH batteries have a short life on both tools

-It has a simple design for one arm operations with a narrows head that can drill into narrow spaces with ease.
+It has a simple design for one-arm operations with a narrow head that can drill into narrow spaces with ease.
 It also has an onboard power gauge to help you track your battery life and schedule important tasks.

 - It comes with a 30 bit set for handling different tasks with ease

 - It has a soft rubber handle with excellent balance

 - A strong chuck grip for both round and Hex Bits

 - It comes with powerful long life batteries

 - It is heavy (4.8lbs), likely to cause fatigue after a short time

 Things to look for in a drill or impact driver

 You really don`t want to go for the heaviest power tool because you will do more work carrying and controlling it than it will drill and drive for you.

 We generally found this to be a great challenge for most customers, especially where you have to lift the impact driver or cordless drill overhead.